asynkron/protoactor-website/hugo/content/docs/bootcamp/unit-3/lesson-6/_index.md

 public delegate Task Receive(IContext context);
 ```

-The first thing we need to do is add the private `Playing () ' method to our actor.
+The first thing we need to do is add the private `Playing()` method to our actor.
 This method will be a behavior for playing the movie.

 ```csharp
 private Task Playing(IContext context)